royaltm/inspect-protobuf/README.md

 ```

 Alternatively set the environment variable `INSPECT_PROTOBUF="path/to/file.proto/MyMessage"`.
-In this instance you *must* append the message name as a last path component.
+In this instance you *must* append the message name as the last path component.

 ##### Format options